AC Vantaa

-Jalkapalloseura Airport City (abbreviated AC Vantaa) is a football club from Vantaa in Finland.
-The club was formed in 1998 and their home ground is at ISS Stadion in Myyrmäki, Vantaa.
-The men's first team currently plays in the Kakkonen (Second Division).
-The Chairman of AC Vantaa is Pasi Kujala.
+Jalkapalloseura Airport City (abbreviated AC Vantaa) was a football club from Vantaa in Finland.
+The club was formed in 1998 and their home ground was at ISS Stadion in Myyrmäki, Vantaa.

 Background

 The club was founded in 1998 as a flagship club for Vantaa following the merger of Tikkurilan Palloseura and Vantaan Jalkapalloseura men's first teams with assistance from Koivukylän Palloseura, Pallokerho-50 and Itä-Vantaan Urheilijat clubs.

 AC Vantaa played two seasons in the Ykkönen (First Division), the second tier of Finnish football in 1999 and 2001.
 They also have had three spells in the third tier, the Kakkonen (Second Division), in 2000, 2002–03 and now again in 2010.

 In 2003 the club were relegated to the Kolmonen (Third Division) and were in danger of folding but were re-energised by a new Committee whose hard work was eventually rewarded by promotion back to the Kakkonen at the end of the 2009 season as champions of Section 2 of the Kolmonen.

+In 2013, AC Vantaa was dissolved and merged with another local club Team Vanpa.

 Season to season

 Club structure

-Jalkapalloseura Airport City run a number of teams including 3 men's teams, 1 ladies team and 1 boys team.
+Jalkapalloseura Airport City ran a number of teams including 3 men's teams, 1 ladies team and 1 boys team.